E. L. Doctorow: Personal life and death

 In 1954, Doctorow married fellow Columbia University student Helen Esther Setzer while serving in the U.S. Army in West Germany.
 The couple had three children.

 Doctorow also taught at Sarah Lawrence College, the Yale School of Drama, the University of Utah, the University of California, Irvine, and Princeton University.
 He was the Loretta and Lewis Glucksman Professor of English and American Letters at New York University.
 In 2001, he donated his papers to the Fales Library of New York University.
 In the opinion of the library's director, Marvin Taylor, Doctorow was "one of the most important American novelists of the 20th century".

+In the later years of his life, Doctorow focused on spreading his experience of academia through notable college lectures, sharing how to construct literature through the lens of historical context.
+In 2011, he spoke at St. Francis University about his experience with failure and authenticity in his work, both of which influenced how his stories were told.
+In 2012, Doctorow spoke at City University of New York, communicating the effectiveness of non-linear narratives when crafting historic works.

 Doctorow died of lung cancer on July 21, 2015, aged 84, in Manhattan.
 He is interred in Woodlawn Cemetery in the Bronx.